-A student may repeat a course due to extenuating circumstances.
+Circumstances under which students may repeat courses in which a C or better grade was earned.
+Such course repetition requires a finding that extenuating, emergency, or extraordinary circumstances exist which justify such repetition.
+Emergency conditions or extraordinary conditions are those meeting the requirements of Title 5 Section 58146 subdivision (b).
+Extenuating circumstances are verified cases of accidents, illness, or other circumstances beyond the control of the student.
+Grades awarded for courses repeated under these provisions [NOTE: When a course is repeated pursuant to this section, the District may allow the previous grade and credit to be disregarded in computing the student's GPA -- select shall or may ] be included when calculating a student’s grade point average.
+[Local process: A student may repeat a course due to extenuating circumstances.
 Extenuating circumstances shall be defined as verified cases of accident, illness, or other circumstances beyond the control of the student.
-If a district determines a student has met the requirements for extenuating circumstances the district may allow the student to enroll in the same course one more time and the previous grade shall be disregarded in calculating the student’s grade point average.
+If a district determines a student has met the requirements for extenuating circumstances the district may allow the student to enroll in the same course one more time, and the previous grade shall be disregarded in calculating the student’s grade point average.]

-A student may repeat a course due to significant lapse of time.
-Significant lapse of time shall be defined as a period no less than 36 months, or three years, since the last course enrollment.
+Requirements to repeat courses after a significant amount of time [include a definition of significant lapse of time, no less than 36 months] or the District has established a recency prerequisite.
+[Local process: A student may repeat a course due to significant lapse of time.
+Significant lapse of time shall be defined as a period no less than 36 months since the last course enrollment.
 If repeating due to significant lapse of time, the prior grade must be satisfactory and there must be a properly established recency prerequisite for the course in the District, or there must be recency prerequisite for the course or program in place at the institution of higher education to which the student seeks to transfer.
-In the event of significant lapse of time, the previous grade shall be disregarded in calculating the student’s grade point average.
+In the event of significant lapse of time, the previous grade shall be disregarded in calculating the student’s grade point average.]

-Students are limited to four enrollments in the District in courses that are related in content in Exercise Science, Visual Arts and Performing Arts.
+Limits on the number of times students may repeat a course.
+[Local process: Students are limited to four enrollments in the District in courses that are related in content in Exercise Science, Visual Arts and Performing Arts.
 Such courses must be designated in the College catalog.
-Enrollment in these courses includes any combination of grades, withdrawals and repetitions.
+Enrollment in these courses includes any combination of grades, withdrawals and repetitions.]

-A student may repeat courses that are offered for variable units on an open-entry/open-exit basis as many times as necessary to complete one time the entire curriculum of the course as described in the course outline of record, with the exceptions of courses in physical education, visual arts or performing arts courses.
+[Local process: A student may repeat courses that are offered for variable units on an open-entry/open-exit basis as many times as necessary to complete one time the entire curriculum of the course as described in the course outline of record, with the exceptions of courses in physical education, visual arts or performing arts courses.]
+Note: Move to end under exceptions?

-For purposes of this section, military withdrawals (MW) shall not be counted in the permitted number of enrollments as per Title 5 section 55024(d)(3) and 58161(c)(6).
+[Local process: For purposes of this section, military withdrawals (MW) shall not be counted in the permitted number of enrollments as per Title 5 section 55024(d)(3) and 58161(c)(6).]

-The District may disregard the first two substandard grades if the student repeats the class two or more times.
+[Local process: The District may disregard the first two substandard grades if the student repeats the class two or more times.]

+Students may not enroll in a course more than four times, except in limited circumstances, described below.
+Enrollments include any combination of withdrawals and repetitions.

-A student is allowed to repeat a course when repetition is necessary to meet a legally mandated training requirement if both the following conditions are met.
-The specific course or type of course is required by statute or regulation as a condition of employment, and the student is employed or seeking to be employed for a paid or volunteer job for which the course is required.
-Documentation must be provided by the student.
+Students may repeat a course any number of times where it is required for a student to meet a legally mandated training requirement as a condition of continued paid or volunteer employment, regardless of whether the student recorded substandard work. [ Insert local procedure for students to certify the course is legally mandated.]